 Electric cars are becoming more prevalent in every day life, so would it be that uncommon for hobbyists to begin tinkering with their new automotive toys?
 One particular Canadian company has already started, gutting the contents of a Tesla Model S P85 and stuffing it into a kit car - and it's beyond quick.

-EV Controls achieved this by modifying the Tesla's firmware to work with their own T1-C controller, which together produce about 530 horsepower, about 60 hp more than the stock motor outputs.
-Thanks to the platform being a kit car, the company was able to shave off around 2,500 pounds versus a traditional Model S, bringing its weight to a much more conservative 2,100 pounds.
+EV Controls achieved this by modifying the Tesla's firmware to work with their own T1-C controller, which together produce about 530 horsepower - about 60 horsepower more than the stock motor outputs.
+Thanks to the platform being a kit car, the company was able to shave off around 2,500 pounds versus a traditional Model S, bringing its weight to a much more conservative 2,100 lbs.

 Take a look at the run below:

 If the outside view wasn't impressive (or quiet) enough, EV Controls posted another video from inside the cabin of the car:

 What might be even more impressive is that the car was driven to the track and was still able to make these passes on its charge.
 The lightweight setup coupled with gobs of power and instant torque makes this similar to stuffing a modified LS1 into a Mazda Miata, albeit a different noise from under the hood.
 But if there's one common factor between the two, it's speed.

 - RELATEDWatch This Tesla Model X P100D Go Up Against A Lamborghini Aventador LP570-4 SVThe Model X P100D ends up setting a record for fastest quarter mile of a production SUV.READ NOW